Sign in →

 Additional Information:

-1. Patient may store sample at refrigerate temperature during collection period.
+1. The patient may store specimen at refrigerate temperature during the collection period, but it must be frozen immediately after completion.

 Specimen Minimum Volume